 It is the same with economics: utility maximization or profit maximization or other human motives do NOT get the economy off the ground.
 Only the systemic laws, e.g. the Profit Law, can explain what makes the economy fly or crash.

-Fact is that neither orthodox nor heterodox economists know to this day the objective systemic laws of the monetary economy.
+The fact is that neither orthodox nor heterodox economists know to this day the objective systemic laws of the monetary economy.
 This does not stop them from giving economic policy advice.

 You say: “The natural place of economics is in the humanities”.
-This is true insofar as both the humanities and economics are OUT of science.
+This is true insofar as both the humanities and economics are OUTSIDE of science.
 The term ‘social science’ is an oxymoron and a euphemism for cargo cult science.#2 Since the founding fathers, economics is faux sociology, or metaphorically, the Forrest Gump of science.#3

 #1 John Stuart Mill as a social science founder